 A recent high school graduate, 17 year old Fred DeLuca, and family friend Dr. Peter Buck teamed up to open their first sandwich shop, called ‘Pete’s Super Submarines’ in Bridgeport Connecticut in 1965.
 They expanded the operation, opening more stores and changing the name to Subway in 1968.
 Sandwiches were made in front of customers and claimed to be a healthier alternative to other fast food options.

 In 1974 Subway began a franchise operation.
-By 1983 the chain was ranked #1 in the sandwich business, expanding overseas for the first time in 1984.
+By 1983 the chain was ranked #1 in the sandwich business, expanding beyond the USA for the first time in 1984.
 The first Australian Subway opened in Perth in June 1988.
 By 2002 Subway had more outlets worldwide than McDonald’s.

 There is a claimant to the invention of the sub, or at least to its name.
 Dominic Conti (1874–1954) came to New York from Italy in the early 1900s and is said to have named the sandwich after seeing the recovered 1901 submarine called Fenian Ram in the Paterson Museum of New Jersey in 1928.